discus-sions/TownOfHost-TheOtherRoles/README.md

 ### Mare

-Create by Kihi, しゅー, そうくん, ゆりの<br>
+Created by Kihi, しゅー, そうくん, ゆりの<br>
 Idea by Kihi

 Team : Impostors<br>
 Basis : Impostor<br>

-They can kill only in lights out, but next kill cooldown will be half.<br>
+They can kill only when lights are out, but the next kill will be half the cooldown.<br>
-While lights out they can move faster, and yet their name looks red by everyone.<br>
+While lights are out they can move faster, but their name will look red by everyone.<br>

 #### Game Options